ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

      * No need to run integration tests on RST changes

    * Code coverage is ~1.5 - 3x as slow (integration - Unit tests)

+   * Cost vs benefits

+     * Interrupts the workflow (wait until CI is finished, change, amend, push)
+     * Not everything can be tested locally
+     * Cosmetic failures can be frustrating
+     * Do the benefits outweigh the costs ?
+We sure hope so :-)

 Types of tests
 ==============